talaniz/nexmo-stock/README.md

 ## Set up

-Fill in the .env-example file with the API information above and rename to .env.
+Fill in the .env-example file with the API information, private key, phone number and application ID, rename to .env.

-Add event and answer URLs to your Vonage application
+Add event and answer URLs to your Vonage application:

 * Add the `${NGROK_URL}/inbound` and `${NGROK_URL}/delivery` urls to your account in the [Default SMS Setting](https://dashboard.nexmo.com/settings).